jroweboy/DemonHunterExperience/README.md

 ## Patch Notes

+### v1.2.0

+* Updated for DragonFlight
+  * Added Hunt voiceline to the talent version of `The Hunt`
+  * Added a few checks for new Havoc spell versions of `Demon's Bite` and `Chaos Strike`

+### v1.1.1

+* Fixed the issue with loading on the first time run

+### v1.1

+* Added "The Hunt" voice lines
+* Prevent a sound effect from playing two times in a row
+* Fixed sound effect cooldowns, so they don't sometimes overlap.
+* Upped the sound effect cooldown to 14 seconds.
+* Voice lines for Vengence spec Demon Hunter works better.

 ### v1.0

-- Initial application launch.
+* Initial application launch.

-### v1.1
-- Added "The Hunt" voice lines
-- Prevent a sound effect from playing two times in a row
-- Fixed sound effect cooldowns, so they don't sometimes overlap.
-- Upped the sound effect cooldown to 14 seconds.
-- Voice lines for Vengence spec Demon Hunter works better.

-### v1.1.1
-- Fixed the issue with loading on the first time run

 ## Installation